miasmos/node-gimx/README.md

 #Macros
 Macros are a chainable method of combining multiple commands into a set of instructions. press(), release(), hold(), and wait() are supported.
-Additionally, macros can contain other macros.

 To add a macro: